 - Delete - This feature allows you to permanently delete the chart.
 The Delete option is disabled if the analysis is not saved.

 A chart cannot be deleted if it is being used.
 Remove the chart from the dashboard before permanently deleting it.

 - To save your configured charts, click the Save button on the top right corner of the box.

 - In the dialog box that appears, name your chart and enter it in the Title field (1).

-Add your chart to a dashboard by clicking the Select a dashboard field (2) and selecting an option from the drop-down list that displays.
+- Add your chart to one or more existing dashboards by clicking the Select a dashboard field (2) and selecting an option from the drop-down list.
 If you do not have a dashboard, refer to the Adding Dashboards section for instructions.

 This displays a prompt, informing you that your chart has been successfully saved.

-- Click Go to Dashboard to access your dashboard where you saved the chart.
+- Clicking Go to Dashboard directs you to the dashboard where you saved the chart.

 To sign up for a free trial, click here.